seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 NOTE: The directory `ssl` is empty if Let's Encrypt is not used for HTTPS.

-All config files are under stored in `/opt/seatable/seatable-data/seatable/conf`.
+All config files are stored in `/opt/seatable/seatable-data/seatable/conf`.

-Any modification of a configuration file requires a restart of the SeaTable server to take effect:
+Any modification of a configuration file requires a restart of SeaTable to take effect:

 ```bash
 docker exec -d seatable /shared/seatable/scripts/seatable.sh restart